jan4843/janv.it/_posts/2017-12-03-schedule-time-machine.md

----
-title: Schedule Time Machine to mount your hard drive
+# Schedule Time Machine to mount your hard drive
----

 I love the simplicity of Time Machine but I also hate having a loud hard drive constantly spinning.
 What I would hate even more is plugging and unplugging the USB every time I want to backup my Mac.
 (And you never *want* to backup your stuff, you just want it to happen automatically.)